You Credit Score- How's Your FICO?

-Since we live in an automated world, it should come as no surprise that your ability to repay your mortgage boils down to just one number.
+Since we live in an automated, it should come as no surprise that your ability to repay virtually any loan comes down to a single number.

-The three reporting agencies use slightly different formulas to build a credit score.
+Each of the three credit reporting agencies has its own formula for building your credit score.
 The original FICO score was developed by Fair Isaac and Company.

-- Your Credit History - How long have you had credit?
+- Your Credit History - How many years have you had credit?

-- Balances on your Credit Cards - How many accounts?
-How much do you owe on your accounts?
+- Credit Card Balances - How many accounts?
+How much do you owe?

-- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of giving you a loan?
+- Requests for Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?

-You can get a federally-mandated free credit report every year from all three agencies when you visit AnnualCreditReport.com.
+You can get a federally-mandated free credit report once per year from all three credit reporting agencies by visiting AnnualCreditReport.com.
 These reports do not include a free score, but it's very inexpensive to get one at the same time.

-Armed with this info, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.